CASI Non-Resident Visiting Scholar

 Research Director, Oxford India Centre for Sustainable Development, Somerville College; Senior Researcher, Smith School of Enterprise and Environment, School of Geography and the Environment, University of Oxford

-Radhika holds a Ph.D. in the Geophysical Sciences from the University of Chicago and undergraduate and Masters degrees in Physics from the University of Oxford.
+Radhika holds a Ph.D in the Geophysical Sciences from the University of Chicago and an undergraduate and master's degrees in Physics from the University of Oxford.